Better Than Takeout Sweet and Sour Chicken

 This sweet and sour chicken is everything you love about takeout.
 Crispy edges, sticky sweet sauce, and tender bites of chicken, but made right in your own kitchen.
 It’s a family favorite here, and honestly?
 Once you try it, you’ll think twice about ordering takeout.
 Bonus: no deep fryer required.

-Why This Sweet and Sour Chicken is Better Than Takeout
+Why You’ll Love This Sweet and Sour Chicken

 Ingredients for Sweet and Sour Chicken